-Professor Thornton has served as an expert witness on mergers and acquisitions in the higher education publishing markets to the U.S. Department of Justice.
-She co-found Interim Inc., a successful non-profit organization providing transitional and assisted living facilities and services to individuals with mental health disabilities.
+Thornton has served as an expert witness on mergers and acquisitions in the higher education publishing markets to the U.S. Department of Justice.
+She wrote the original business plan and co-found Interim Inc., a successful non-profit organization providing transitional and assisted living facilities and services to individuals with mental health disabilities.

 Currently Thornton is actively engaged in several research projects, 1) how organizations cooperate and co-produce in conflicting and foreign institutional environments; 2) how symbolic management affects intentions to start a company (using data from 62 countries); 3) how the meaning of network ties are conditioned by institutional logics with consequences for start-up performance; 4) and how cultural knowledge affects the discovery of entrepreneurial opportunities.